Written by: David Brett, Product- and Service Manager

-In 2018, a record of 55 submitted drugs received approval from the FDA.* Key to this achievement was a focus on reaching clinical end points as well as compliance with good and high-quality manufacturing practice.
+In 2020, the FDA approved 53 novel therapies – the second highest number in 20 years.1 Key to this achievement was a focus on reaching clinical end points as well as compliance with good and high-quality manufacturing practice.
 Well-orchestrated cGMP manufacturing can help avoid manufacturing issues primarily in the clinical phases as well as in discussing potential projects with partners or key stakeholders.

 The key to successful development and guiding a drug to the approval stage is early planning.
 Making the right decisions early will also provide a competitive advantage.
 A checklist for the different phases and actions that need to be taken is also effective in helping avoid unnecessary costs and delay, streamlining the entire process, and enabling product quality, compliance with budgets and schedules and later success on the market.